Contracting Skeletal Kinematics for Human-Related Video Anomaly Detection: Related work

 \subsection{Video AD}

-Early proposed methods analyze the trajectories of agents in the video to unearth those that differ from normality \cite{Jiang11, Calderara11}.
+Early proposed methods analyze the trajectories of agents in the video to unearth those that differ from normality.
 More recent deep learning methods for Video AD can be roughly collected into two categories: error-based or score-based.

 \myparagraph{Error-based methods.} These methods attempt to detect anomalies through a generative process in which a model produces new video frames, which are then compared with ground truth.
-These methods assume that a model trained with only normal data will struggle to generate the anomalous frames, producing a more significant error that can be directly used as the anomaly score. \cite{hasan16} used convolutional AutoEncoder (AE) and defined the input volume as a stack of sequential grayscale frames. \cite{gong19} during the training phase builds a memory of the most representative normal poses.
+These methods assume that a model trained with only normal data will struggle to generate the anomalous frames, producing a more significant error that can be directly used as the anomaly score. \citen{Gong}~\cite{gong19} during the training phase builds a memory of the most representative normal poses.
 During the inference phase, for each sample, it finds the most similar example in memory and estimates its ground truth distance.
+Several works rely on a hybrid objective that defines the anomaly score of each frame as the sum of the reconstruction error and the prediction error.
+This strategy has recently been adopted by \citen{Tang}~\cite{TANG20}, defining a model based on GAN for frame prediction and reconstruction, and then refined by \citen{Sun}~\cite{sun24}, proposing to adopt two separated generators for the two tasks. \citen{Qiu}~\cite{qiu24} defined a U-Net-shaped network tasked to predict and reconstruct the video frames.
+Within this model, the authors defined a two-scale deep clustering module that helps sharpen the differences between normal and anomalous samples and suppress the redundant information in qualitatively similar consecutive frames.
 Unlike these methods, \modelname~relies on a GCN-encoder, an ideal tool for exploring relationships between body joints over time in the kinematic graph and extracting semantically consistent latent embeddings.